-00.0 r T r Access SOPs must be available for all Free Range and Pasture systems ust include as a minimum: Inspection of the hens and the outdoor facilities, conducted twice daily as a minimum; Maintenance of required shade and where provided screening to deter predators, rodents, and wild birds; and Schedule for when hens have access to the exterior, i.e. daily procedures for opening/ closing access to exterior: A company policy must be available that describes the weather conditions for which the birds are provided exterior access, as well as the conditions for which the birds are secured in the house.
+M22 Where hens have access to the outside, Exterior Access SOPs must be available and include as a minimum: Inspection of the hens and the outdoor facilities, conducted twice daily as a minimum; Maintenance of required shade and where provided screening to deter predators, rodents, and wild birds; and Schedule for when hens have access to the exterior, i.e. daily procedures for opening/ closing exits from the house (pop holes): A company policy must be available that describes the weather conditions for which the birds are provided exterior access, as well as the conditions for which the birds are secured in the house.
 The birds must be provided access to the outdoor areas for a minimum of 8 hours daily during daylight hours, weather permitting.
 All exit areas must normally be open during this time, except when precluded by inclement weather conditions.
-Protection must be provided from predators and wild birds, and birds must be closed in the house (or mobile shelter) at night, when the outside temperatures are excessively cold or hot, and when other O V • • adverse weather conditions are expected.
-Note: Under situations of O Yes 40 M22 high risk for avian influenza or other highly pathogenic infectious O No /10 diseases, birds can remain indoors as recommended by the O N/A veterinarian.
-If a dust-bathing environment for hens is provided outdoors, the SOPs must describe the provision and maintenance of a suitable substrate for dust-bathing, with access allowed for at least 4 hours every day; Include provisions for the maintenance and active management to remedy damaged or sodden ground and allow the vegetation to regrow in order to provide an appropriate cover of living vegetation to the extent required by the type of outdoor access (i.e. Free Range or Pasture); and Include a program for the mitigation of pathogen buildup and when required by the fleek vetering right of pathogen for testing must be required by the flock veterinarian a program for testing must be performed between flocks to show the reduction or elimination of performed between nocks to show the reduction of elimination of pathogenic contamination.
-Auditor note: The physical condition of the exterior space must be evaluated on-site.
-See E28-E30.
+Protection must be provided from predators and wild birds, and birds must be closed in the house at night, when the outside temperatures are excessively cold or hot, and when other adverse weather conditions are expected.
+Note: Under situations of high risk for avian influenza or other highly pathogenic infectious diseases, birds can remain indoors as recommended by the veterinarian.
+(Select the following if applicable) If a dust-bathing environment for hens is provided outdoors, the SOPs must describe the provision and maintenance of a suitable substrate for dust-bathing, with access allowed for at least 4 hours every day; Where access is provided with perimeter fences and as appropriate cover/ screening to discourage contact with predators, rodents, and wild birds; and Must be provided with natural or artificial shade to accommodate the number of birds in the exterior, allowing them to spread out; Must be provided with active management to remedy damaged or sodden ground and must be managed to permit vegetation to regrow as the climate allows in order to provide O Yes O No O N/A /10 The area near the house must be carefully designed and managed to help